commercelayer/commercelayer-js-dropin/README.md

 ## Getting started

-Download and include the [JavaScript file](./lib/index.js) in your project or use the CDN below:
+Include the library in your project using the CDN below:

 ```
 https://cdn.jsdelivr.net/npm/@commercelayer/js-dropin@1.5.12/lib/index.js